- Academic Affairs

 You must show sufficient financial need and have filed your FAFSA before the March 1 priority date to be considered for grants.

 Each of the individual schools awards its own scholarships based on the results of the admissions application and the FAFSA.
 Most schools do not require any additional applications; if any scholarships do require additional applications, the school will notify students.
 Please do not contact schools about scholarships; just keep an eye on your email if any require additional applications; otherwise, you are automatically considered.

 Only students seeking their first undergraduate degree are eligible for Pell Grants if their Expected Family Contribution falls within the federal formula.
 Graduate students and undergraduates seeking a second degree are not eligible.

 No. However, if you are enrolled in a dual-degree program at two universities, please contact your financial aid counselor at the school at which you are receiving aid in regard to completing a consortium agreement.

 Charges and Refunds

-A: Once tuition and mandatory fees are paid, any excess funds are disbursed to students via BankMobile.
-All students will receive a BankMobile card which they must use to select a refund preference.
+Once tuition and mandatory fees are paid, any excess funds are disbursed to students via BankMobile.
+All students will receive a BankMobile card, which they must use to select a refund preference.
 Additional information on this process can be obtained from the Office of Student Accounting.

-A: The Cost of Attendance is simply the budget we use to figure out the maximum a student can receive in Financial Aid.
+The Cost of Attendance is simply the budget we use to figure out the maximum a student can receive in Financial Aid.
 This budget includes costs for tuition and fees as well as an estimate for books and living expenses.
-The Room and Board listing on the Cost of Attendance is a budget item allocated to room and board, same with transportation and many other budget items.
-Students are not required to stick to that budget; they simply cannot receive Financial Aid in excess of the total Cost of Attendance.
+The room and board listing on the Cost of Attendance is a budget item allocated to room and board, the same as with transportation and many other budget items.
+Students are not required to stick to that budget; they simply cannot receive financial aid in excess of the total Cost of Attendance.

-A: All students default as out of state until they can prove they meet the residency requirements.
-For more information on residency or to apply for in-state status please contact the Office of the Registrar.
+All students default as out of state until they can prove they meet the residency requirements.
+For more information on residency or to apply for in-state status, please contact the Office of the Registrar.